 Leadsom was a keynote speaker in support of fracking at both a meeting of the All-Party Parliamentary Group on Unconventional Oil and Gas in October 2015 and at a meeting of the All-Party Parliamentary Group on Shale Gas Regulation and Planning in April 2016 .

-Delayed fracking impact report
+Deliberately delayed release of controversial fracking impact report

 In November 2016, leaked e-mails revealed Leadsom had colluded with other ministers to delay the release a report which was critical of fracking until after Cuadrilla's application to frack in Lancashire was decided.
 A heavily redacted version of the report was originally released in 2014, which the government said was not'robust' enough to influence policy.
 The full report is critical of fracking and suggests the industry would negatively affect the tourism, congestion, housing and noise pollution of rural economies.